 If the architecture that engineers write is important, so is the knowledge of this architecture.
 What documentation of your architecture do you have or use?
 Would a new engineer know where to find it?
 How much of your documentation is communal knowledge shared directly from one engineer to another?

 Written documentation can be read; it can be reasoned about.
 Everyone in the team can have equal access to it.
 You can organize it holistically, view dependencies to it and from it.
 You can use all of this knowledge to find problems within systems and, best of all, fix them.

 There’s just one problem: Documentation is out of date the moment it’s written.
 Documentation is static, and the architecture it describes is changing daily as engineers commit code.
 Certainly, some documentation can be generated based on your source code–for example, where things are, in what files, and so forth–but only so much information can be conveyed by such generation, and often that information lacks context.

-That leads to the second step in the solution, which is to define a process by which teams re-read their documentation as a group, comment on it, and update it.
+To make documentation matter, you need to wrap it in some process to keep it updated, and to keep its knowledge spread amongst the team.
 In this way, your documentation becomes a living part of your organization, and a reliable source of knowledge for both new and existing team members.
 The degree to which it falls out of date is limited only by the cadence you choose for its review.